TH4NOS/VoxelHashing/README.txt

 - DirectX SDK June 2010
 - Kinect SDK (prev. to 2.0)
 - NVIDIA CUDA 6.5 (for the CUDA implementation)
+- AMD Solaris and Forthrunner ( 3.5.02or latest)

 Optional:
 - Kinect SDK (2.0 and above)